dragonflydb/documentation/docs/command-reference/search/ft.search.md

 ---
-description: Searches the index with a textual query, returning either documents or just ids
+description: Searches the index with a query, returning docs or just ids
 ---

 # FT.SEARCH